joshuaDclark/test-package/README.md

 ## A simple Composer test package.

+### This is a little composer package I made to better understand how I could expedite my future projects.
+The idea is for this to behave as a starter kit for my project's scaffolding.

+This doc will show you how to set this up in 2 minutes or less.

+If you prefer a video tutorial you can watch this [here](https://www.loom.com/share/a1bbfe71aa7c4915b1837eaff0a4d8c0?sid=0d326905-c632-4e52-8a0a-b4cc7864b802).

+---

 Requirements:
 - PHP must be installed (latest version is ideal)
 - Latest version of Composer must be installed